COREtec Flooring Review

 Updated for 2021

-In fact the COREtec brand is manufactured by USFloors.
+The COREtec brand was created by USFloors.
 Based in Dalton, Georgia, the company was established in 2001 primarily importing and marketing cork and bamboo flooring, and then developing its innovative resilient LVT flooring.

 There are now several different COREtec collections including COREtec Plus and COREtec Pro Plus flooring range, each featuring a specific look or style, but all of them share the same construction.